vagkaratzas/randomwalk-bionetwork/README.md

 # randomwalk-bionetwork
+#randomwalk-bionetwork-multithread is the multithread version of the script, runnining parallel walkers depending on the number of cores of your processor.

 Starting from a specific disease, the user is allowed to command random walkers to explore a multi level network of their own input choosing and are returned an edgelist with the walked edges and their aggregate step count values.

 *Please pre-install required libraries in order to run this script.
 *Required libraries: igraph
+*Required libraries for multithread version: foreach, doParallel

 Input arguments:
 1. Starting Disease node (character string).
 Must be contained in the Disease-Gene-DisGeNET.txt.
 Selecting a starting disease is mandatory - no default value.